The Farewells

+The Farewells (French: Les Adieux) is an oil on canvas genre painting by the French artist James Tissot, from 1871.

+History and description

-The Farewells (French: Les Adieux) is an 1871 genre painting by the French artist James Tissot.
-It depicts a young couple saying their goodbyes through an iron gate and railings.
-It was one of the first paintings Tissot produced following his move to London following his departure from Paris in the wake of the Franco-Prussian War.
+It depicts a young couple reluctantly saying their goodbyes through an iron gate and railings as they are holding hands.
+They are dressed in a very fashionale way.
+The young girl seems nostalgic as she bids farewell to her beloved.
+The scissors hanging from the lady's waist also allude to the separation, seemingly imposed.
+It was one of the first paintings Tissot produced following his move to London, after his departure from Paris in the wake of the Franco-Prussian War.

 The work was displayed at the Royal Academy Exhibition of 1872 at the National Gallery along with An Interesting Story.
 It became well-known through an engraving produced in 1873 by Joel Ballin.
-The painting is in the collection of the Museum and Art Gallery in Bristol, having been purchased in 1955.
+The painting is in the Museum and Art Gallery, in Bristol, having been purchased in 1955.